eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 - **Image Download Timeout** - Describes the amount of time the framework will let the image download before timeout.

-- **Internal Ports** - This field accepts a comma-separated list of ports that will be internally exposed on the spun-up docker container.
+- **Internal Ports** - This field accepts a comma-separated list of ports that will be internally exposed on the spun-up container.

 - **External Ports** - This field accepts a comma-separated list of ports that will be externally exposed on the host machine.